 Never hoover anything wet or damp

-Vacuums aren’t designed of course to clean up anything damp or wet.
+Vacuums aren’t designed, of course, to clean up anything damp or wet.
 However, sometimes it happens by mistake (as I have done).
-If you do, switch out the dust bag or empty the canister and it should be fine.
+If you do, switch out the dust bag or empty the canister ASAP to minimize damage.

 How to get dog smell out of a bagless vacuum